 5.5.4 Physical Drive

-Choose this option from the Main Menu to select a physical d the operations listed above. isk and to perform
+Choose this option from the Main Menu to select a physical disk and to perform the operations listed above.

 5.5.4.1 View Drive Information

 When you choose this option, the physical disks in the RAID subsystem are listed.
 Move the cursor to the desired drive and press Enter.
 The following appears: